HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 A formal process in which qualified [voters](#voter) select [candidates](#candidate) to fill [seats](#seat) in one or more [offices](#office) and/or [vote](#vote) on one or more proposed [ballot measures](#ballot-measure).

+## <a name="Election-Assistance-Commission"></a>Election Assistance Commission
+Election Assistance Commission, created by the [Help America Vote Act](#Help-America-Vote-Act) (HAVA) to assist the states regarding HAVA compliance and to distribute HAVA funds to the states.
+The EAC is also charged with creating [voting system](#voting-system) guidelines and operating the federal government's first voting system certification program.
+The EAC is also responsible for maintaining the National Voter Registration form, conducting research, and administering a national clearinghouse on [elections](#election) that includes shared practices, information for [voters](#voter), and other resources to improve elections.

+Synonyms: `EAC`
 ## <a name="election-certification"></a>election certification
 The act of confirming the final official results of a jurisdiction's [election](#election).
 This event occurs after results from valid [ballots](#ballot) are tallied from all sources ([election day](#election-day), [absentee voting](#absentee-voting), [early voting](#early-voting), [provisional ballots](#provisional-ballot), etc.) and results are validated and approved by those legally responsible.